 Mamposteria translates as “masonry” and is used in that sense in the mezcal world for two applications.
-One is for ovens, the other for fermentation vessels, both made from a combination of rocks and mortar.
-There is ample evidence of this in western Jalisco which is possibly where distillation first began in what is today Mexico.
-The tradition lives on in some distilleries to this day and perhaps there’s even an echo of it in the large masonry steam ovens used in some tequila distilleries.
+One is for ovens and the other for fermentation vessels made from a combination of rocks and mortar.
+There is ample evidence of this in western Jalisco, which is possibly where distillation first began in what is today Mexico.
+The tradition lives on in some distilleries and can even be applied to the large masonry steam ovens used in some tequila distilleries.

 Leave a Comment